-Enter the bore diameter and stroke length into the calculator to determine the engine displacement.
+Enter the bore diameter, stroke length, and number of cylinders into the calculator to determine the engine displacement.

 Bore X Stroke Formula